Nationalism and Culture

-Nationalism and Culture is a nonfiction book by German anarcho-syndicalist writer Rudolf Rocker.
+Nationalism and Culture is a 1937 book by German anarcho-syndicalist writer Rudolf Rocker.
 In this book, he criticizes religion, statism, nationalism, and centralism from an anarchist perspective.

 Background

 The ideas expressed in the book, Rocker claimed, dated back to the time before World War I, when he was a leader in the Jewish anarchist labor movement in London.
 Over the years, many parts of Nationalism and Culture were published in various essays and lectures.
 Rocker started working on the book around 1925, while he was still living in Germany.
 At first, he only planned a short book on nationalism, but over the years the material grew.
-At the time, Rocker was becoming more and more disillusioned as a wave of nationalism spread about Germany.
+At the time, Rocker was becoming increasingly disillusioned as a wave of nationalism spread about Germany.
 This development culminated when the Nazi Party under Hitler came to power in 1933.
 Meanwhile, the German anarchist movement and the Free Workers' Union of Germany (FAUD), an anarcho-syndicalist trade union Rocker was active in, were waning.
 This led Rocker to even question whether Germans were at all capable of anarchist thought.